 In Pennsylvania, the consequences of not paying court-ordered child support may be quite serious.
 In the most severe cases, if you fail to pay, you may face jail time.
 You may also have your driver’s license or your passport suspended..
 As such, it is vital to keep up with your support payments.
 If you are unable to make your required child support payments, asking a judge to modify the obligation may be the right approach.

 Initial child support

 In Pennsylvania, judges take child support seriously.
 After all, they want to be sure children have enough financial resources to thrive.
 When entering an initial child support order, courts consider the following factors:

 - Each parent’s income and assets

 Modified child support

-While the law expects you to stay current on your child support payments, it also recognizes that you may have a change in circumstances that makes payment difficult or impossible.
+While the law requires you to stay current with your child support payments, it also recognizes that you may have a change in circumstances that makes payment difficult or impossible.
 The following circumstances may sway a judge:

 - An increase in parental time